Swiss Mushroom Sliders – PW Wednesday

 And don’t forget to check out the girls’ posts to see how their Swiss Sliders turned out!

-Mushroom Swiss Sliders with Spicy Fry Sauce
+Ingredients for Mushroom Swiss Sliders with Spicy Fry Sauce

 These juicy slider burgers are topped with mushrooms and onions, swiss cheese, and a zesty fry sauce to tie it all together.